 - The MERV 14 to 16 filters trap particles 0.3 microns in size, but generally restrict airflow too significantly for residential use.

 - The U.S. Environmental Protection Agency (EPA) recommends MERV 7 to 13 filters, believed to be almost as efficient as HEPA filters, as it’s believed the filter’s media becomes more dense – and more efficient – as it fills up with particles; however, in order for these filters to perform, they must be changed regularly.

 - HEPA systems perform most efficiently, capturing nearly 100 percent of microns 0.3 in size, compared to mid-range filters that capture between 50 to 80 percent of particles 1.0 microns or larger.
 HEPA systems are more expensive to purchase, as it’s a separate filtration system, not a filter installed in the furnace.
 Using a dedicated blower, the system removes a portion of air moving through the HVAC system, filters it, and then restores the air.

 For more information about air filter technology, please contact us at Ernst Heating & Cooling.
 We’ve served homeowners throughout the Metro-East since 1951.

 Our goal is to help educate our customers in Hamel, Illinois and surrounding areas about energy and home comfort issues (specific to HVAC systems).
-For more information about air filter technology and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about air filter technology and other HVAC topics, visit our blog.